Medically Reviewed

 Typically, people release dopamine in response to performing pleasurable activities, such as eating or having sex.
 However, many drugs cause a surge in dopamine activity, which can result in a rewarding euphoria, and ultimately encourages the drug-using individual to repeat the experience.
 This is why many drugs are referred to as “reinforcing” and one of the reasons why drug addiction can be so challenging to recover from.2

 Dopamine isn’t the only component that plays a role in addiction, however; the manner in which drugs affect the brain represent a complex phenomenon that is dependent upon several factors.
 Imaging studies have shown that certain types of addiction may be associated with reduced activity in the frontal cortex, which is the part of your brain that helps you make decisions.
-This essentially means that quitting some drugs might not just be a matter of making the decision to stop, even when you are familiar with the consequences of drug abuse and experience its negative effects.4
+This essentially means that quitting some drugs might not just be a matter of making the decision to stop, even when you are familiar with the consequences of drug use and experience its negative effects.4

 Even though it can be a challenge, the benefits of overcoming addiction far outweigh any perceived benefits of continuing substance use.
-Quitting drugs or alcohol can help improve your mental and physical health, reduce your risk of chronic diseases, enable you to repair your relationships and family life, help you prevent further negative consequences at work or in school, increase your energy levels, improve your appearance, and help you save money.5 Quitting drugs and receiving professional help for substance abuse, in total, can help you reclaim your life and embody your full potential.
+Quitting drugs or alcohol can help improve your mental and physical health, reduce your risk of chronic diseases, enable you to repair your relationships and family life, help you prevent further negative consequences at work or in school, increase your energy levels, improve your appearance, and help you save money.5 Quitting drugs and receiving professional help for substance use, in total, can help you reclaim your life and embody your full potential.
 And American Addiction Centers is here to help you do this.

 Which Drugs are Hardest to Quit?